Gronk (artist): Career and art

 Gronk has been involved with theater since his Asco days, and in 1995 he was commissioned to design sets for the Los Angeles Opera and Santa Fe Opera.
 His scenic work has also been featured onstage with Latino Theater Company and East West Players.

 In 1996, Gronk won a Los Angeles Dramalogue Award for Set design of the Theatrical play of "La Chunga".
 He has collaborated with composer Joseph Julian Gonzalez on “Tormenta Cantada,” a visual/musical piece performed in 1995, and with Kronos Quartet at University of California, Los Angeles.
 In 2003, Gronk was in residency at University of New Mexico, as part of the Cultural Practice/Virtual Styles project.

 In 2011, he was Artist-in-Residence at Fullerton College.
 That same year, his work was exhibited in the retrospective ASCO: Elite of the Obscure at the Los Angeles County Museum of Art, the same venue that where Asco famously left its graffiti "tag" decades earlier in protest against the official Chicano art of "Los Four."
 He also curated "Altares", a small exhibition at UCLA's Hammer Museum.

-Examples of Gronk's work can be found in Cheech Marin's collection of Chicano art housed at The Cheech Marin Center for Chicano Art, Culture & Industry.
+In 2023 Gronk participated in the 7th SUR: Biennial at Cerritos College Art Gallery where he transformed the Cerritos College Art Gallery's Projects Space into his temporary studio while he worked on a new 32-foot long multi-panel painting commissioned by the Cerritos College Committee on Art in Public Spaces for the Fine Arts Building's west hallway.
+In 2024, his work as part of Asco was on view at the Pérez Art Museum Miami for Xican-a.o.x.
+Body a group exhibition spanning over fifty years of Chicano art, from the 1960s to the present.

+Examples of Gronk's work can be found in Cheech Marin's collection of Chicano art housed at The Cheech Marin Center for Chicano Art & Culture.
+These include La Tormenta Returns (1998), described in a review of the first showing of Marin's collection as a "painting with unparalleled depth and complexity.
+His characteristic black and white compartments appear to have been invaded and reworked by multiple hands, resulting in a densely interwoven palimpsest whose imagery and style reflect diverse sources, from Brancusi sculptures to graffiti-inflected Neo-expressionist painters."
+The painting was created live during a 45 minute performance of a string quartet with a soprano (known as Tormenta), while Gronk worked an amplified paintbrush he treated as a conductor’s baton.
+According to the artist, the painting has dramatic, operatic, and filmic properties (the latter in overlaps that relate to dissolves).
+Pérdida (Lost), another notable painting in Marin's collection, takes its name from a 1950 Mexican melodramatic film.
+The densely packed forms (many of them sculptural) are stand-ins for people.